 Oregon Dunes National Recreation AreaOregon Dunes National Recreation Area #44164 Purchase

-This week we will be leaving for a ten day photo shoot on the Oregon Coast.
+This week we will be leaving for a ten-day photo shoot on the Oregon Coast.
 Our usual plan is to photograph coastal locations in April or early May but this year we had to postpone it for obvious reasons.
-However after several months of enduring Stay At Home orders filled with endless home improvement projects we can’t wait to hit he road again and get back to work!
+However, after several months of enduring Stay-at-home orders filled with endless home improvement projects, we can’t wait to hit the road again and get back to work!

 If you’re also visiting any of these areas at the same time let me know, I’d love to meet up and chat!